amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Boxes are allowed to be of zero thickness in only one direction in which case they are equivalent to rectangles on a plane or segments on a line.

-.. _region-box-volume-fraction-spec:
+.. _region-box-volume-fractions-spec:
-.. admonition:: region-box-volume-fraction-spec
+.. admonition:: region-box-volume-fractions-spec

     * `"corner coordinate`" ``[Array(double)]`` Location of one box corner.
     * `"opposite corner coordinate`" ``[Array(double)]`` Location of the opposite box corner.